How to Visit Ouro Preto: A Picturesque Town in Brazil

 The day we visited, unbeknownst to us, happened to be Dia de Minas or Minas Day.
 Every year on July 16th the state capital is symbolically transferred from Belo Horizonte to Mariana.

-Typically the governor and state officials are present for the ceremony and festivities that take place outside in the main squares.
 It being our third month in Brazil, our Portuguese wasn’t great and we had no idea what we had stumbled into during our morning visit to Mariana.

 Overall, besides the celebration taking place, the historic center of the town was pretty sleepy.
 I would only visit Mariana if you have the time already built into your trip.
-Removing time from Ouro Preto or even paying for a rental car to make the visit to Mariana isn’t worth it in my opinion.
+Removing time from Ouro Preto or even paying for a rental car to visit Mariana isn’t worth it in my opinion.

 Mirante das Lajes